 How much does a walk-in tub cost with Medicare?

 Walk-in tubs can cost between $4,000 and $9,000, including supplies and installation.
 The final cost depends on the features, installation, and technology.

 Special models like bariatric or combination walk-in tubs can cost up to $20,000.

 If the walk-in tub is bought for medical safety reasons, it could be a tax-deductible medical expense.
-So, materials and installation costs are tax-deductible as a medical expense.
+So, materials and installation costs are tax-deductible as medical expenses.
 Talk with your tax preparer about your walk-in tub tax deduction.

-Do I Need a Doctor Prescription for Medicare to Cover a Walk-In Tub?
+Do I need a doctor’s prescription for Medicare to cover a walk-in tub?

-If you want to try to file a Medicare reimbursement claim for your walk-in tub, you’re going to need a prescription for a walk-in tub that details your condition and how the tub will improve that condition.
+If you want to try to file a Medicare reimbursement claim for your walk-in tub, you will need a prescription for a walk-in tub that details your condition and how the tub will improve that.